Last updated: September 16, 2022

 Read the news release.

-VaxGiving was one of the City of Toronto’s campaigns to encourage residents to get vaccinated against COVID-19.
 VaxGiving took place October 6-15, with vaccination clinics offered over the Thanksgiving long weekend.
 The City promoted clinics at TTC stations, malls, schools, community centres and libraries – places Torontonians live, work and play – open to anyone who needed a first or second dose of COVID-19 vaccine.
+Read the news release.

-The City of Toronto partnered with Toronto Public Health, University Health Network, along with Cadillac Fairview Corp.
-Ltd. and Oxford Properties Group to hold a number of mobile clinics to support a low-barrier access for residents to get their first or second COVID-19 vaccine dose.
+City of Toronto partnered with Toronto Public Health, University Health Network, along with Cadillac Fairview Corp.
+Ltd. and Oxford Properties Group to hold a number of mobile clinics to support a low-barrier access for residents to get their first or second COVID-19 vaccine dose at local shopping centres.
+Read the news release.

-On June 27, 2021, a total of 26,771 Torontonians joined the City of Toronto and Team Toronto vaccination partners at the Toronto Vaccine Day “Our Winning Shot” clinic at Scotiabank Arena.
-The total COVID-19 vaccine doses administered are believed to be a new world record for most one-day COVID-19 vaccinations given at a single clinic.
+On June 27, 2021, the City of Toronto and Team Toronto vaccination partners held the Toronto Vaccine Day “Our Winning Shot” clinic at Scotiabank Arena.
+Close to 27,000 Torontonians go a COVID-19 vaccine dose, which is believed to be a new world record for most one-day COVID-19 vaccinations given at a single clinic.

 Total vaccines administered: 26,771